wein.plus

 The birth of Barolo

 Until the middle of the 19th century, the wine was not vinified dry.
-Due to the late ripening of Nebbiolo and the fact that fermentation only took place in the cold season up to December, there were only insufficient yeasts available.
-This meant that there was always a relatively high residual sweetness in the wine.
+Due to the late ripening of Nebbiolo and the fact that fermentation only took place in the cold season until December, there were insufficient yeasts available.
+This meant that a relatively high residual sweetness always remained in the wine.
 Giulietta Falletti (Marquesa of Barolo) called in the French oenologist Louis Oudart to help.
-He moved the fermentation process to newly built underground wine cellars, ensured constant temperatures and improved cellar hygiene.
-King Victor Emmanuel II (1820-1878) even provided the necessary funds for the cellar experiments.
-(1820-1878) even provided his hunting lodge Fontanafredda in the mountains of Serralunga d'Alba (province of Cuneo) and his son Emanuele Alberto (1851-1894) the vineyards.
-Oudart first vinified the wine dry around 1850...
+He moved the fermentation process to newly constructed underground wine cellars, ensured constant temperatures and improved cellar hygiene.
+King Victor Emmanuel II (1820-1878) even made his Fontanafredda hunting lodge in the mountains of Serralunga d'Alba (province of Cuneo) and his son Emanuele Alberto (1851-1894) the vineyards available for the cellar experiments.
+Oudart vinified the wine dry for the first time around 1850 (he later provided similar support for Barbaresco).
+However, a second version names the oenologist Paolo Francesco Staglieno as the main developer of dry Barolo.
+He worked at the royal...

 Voices of our members